Linn–Benton Community College: History

 In February 1970 a permanent campus was slated for construction based on a vote by voters in Linn and Benton counties.
 Voters agreed that bonds should be issued to pay for construction.
 The ideal location for the campus was 2 mi south of Albany, off of Pacific Blvd.
 The campus was dedicated in October 1974.
 Takena Hall, the campus student union was completed in 1979.

 In May 1998, a dual enrollment program was established between Oregon State University and LBCC in the fields of agricultural sciences, business and engineering.
 This was extended to all programs in 1999.

 In July 2009 the LBCC-OSU dual enrollment program was honored nationally by National Association of Student Personnel Administrators as an "exemplary and innovative program."
 In the fall of 2009, there were nearly 1,500 students in the program.

 In 2022, the Linn County community passed a $16 million general obligation bond, which will be used to construct a new Agriculture Center three miles from the main Albany LBCC campus, renovate and re-open the LBCC childcare center, and make critical repairs to aging facilities.
 This bond opened a matching appropriation from the state of Oregon for $8 million.

-In 2023 enrollment had decreased by over 30 percent since the record enrollment height of 2018.
+In 2023, enrollment had decreased by over 30 percent since the record enrollment height of 2018.
+As a result of this, the extension center in Sweet Home was closed.
 Enrollment in 2023 was just over 12,500, with 2,500 full-time students, over 3,000 in the OSU-LBCC Dual Enrollment Program, 1,000 in Western Oregon University-LBCC Dual Enrollment Program and 1,000 in the Oregon Tech-LBCC Dual Enrollment Program.